lilt/lilt-node/docs/DocumentsApi.md

 let body = "body_example"; // String | The file contents to be uploaded.
 The entire POST body will be treated as the file. let opts = {
   'pretranslate': "pretranslate_example", // String | An optional parameter indicating if and how the document will be pretranslated upon being uploaded.
 The accepted values are `null`, `tm`, or `tm+mt`
-  'autoAccept': true // Boolean | An optional parameter to auto-accept segments with 100% translation memory matches when the `pretranslate` option is also set, or to auto-accept any target data that is present when the uploaded file is XLIFF.
+  'autoAccept': true, // Boolean | An optional parameter to auto-accept segments with 100% translation memory matches when the `pretranslate` option is also set, or to auto-accept any target data that is present when the uploaded file is XLIFF.
 If omitted or set to `false`, no segments will be auto-accepted.
+  'configId': 56 // Number | An optional pararameter to specify an import configuration to be applied when extracting translatable content from this file.
 };
 apiInstance.uploadDocumentFile(name, projectId, body, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);